Violence in Our Schools

 Friday, July 2, 1982

 Taking the familiar route home from the restaurant where she worked, Donna Mraz, 23, encountered a stranger on the north side of Camp Randall Stadium.
-There was a struggle and she was stabbed repeatedly.
+There was a struggle, and she was repeatedly stabbed.
 Residents of several nearby apartments heard her screams and rushed to help.
 She was taken to University Hospital where she died two hours later.
 Her murderer has yet to be caught.

 Never Forget Always Remember